knm100/Qt-GUI-Style-Recoder/README.md

 Default storage directory is ~/.

 ## Features:
- - Area selection or full screen(GUI Chooser),
+ - Area selection or full screen(GUI Chooser)
- - Record the audio(GUI Chooser),
+ - Record the audio(GUI Chooser)
- - Dialog for Notification(Qt style GUI dialog).
+ - Dialog for Notification(Qt style GUI dialog)

 ## Dependencies:
-- wf-recorder,
+- wf-recorder
-- bash（need to use the bash command grep,ps,xargs),
+- bash（need to use the bash command grep,ps,xargs)
-- slurp,
+- slurp
-- kdialog,
+- kdialog
-- libpulse.
+- libpulse

-## Usage /
+## Usage
-- (optional) Add it to your PATH /
+- (optional) Add it to your PATH
-- (optional) Bind it to a keybind /
+- (optional) Bind it to a shortcut
 - Run it for the first time to record and the second time it will stop recording